-In our ideal simulator world, you probably won't have to execute a missed ap-Sight runway; disen- proach.
-Assuming you stayed on the glide slope, you should have popped out of gage autopilot; cross the murk at the decision height, and with 800 metre visibility, the runway should middle marker
+In our ideal simulator world, you probably won't have to execute a missed approach.
+Assuming you stayed on the glide slope, you should have popped out of the murk at the decision height, and with 800

 19Well, unless it's a Category IIIC ILS approach.